nexcode/rpcplatform/examples/quickstart/README.md

 go run .
 ```

-Now two servers and one client are running!
+You should now have two servers and one client running!

-## It works?
+## Does it work?

-Your console will have the corresponding logs:
+You will see the corresponding logs in your console:

 ```shell
 request: 4 + 9